mdabrowski1990/uds/docs/source/pages/knowledge_base/diagnostic_message.rst

 an information that a response is not required (further explained in `response behaviour to physically addressed request`_ chapter).

-NOTE: You do not need a direct physical connection between a client and a server to have physically addressed communication as all messages shall be routed to a target of each message.
+.. note:: You do not need a direct physical connection between a client and a server to have physically addressed communication as all messages shall be routed to a target of each message.

 Response behaviour to physically addressed request